Wickedly Fun Halloween Cupcakes

 4. Place a candy-coated chocolate between the bottom two marshmallow slices for the mouth, using frosting to attach.

-Red Velvet Eyeball
+Red Velvet Eyeball Cupcake

 To make this Halloween cupcake, follow these steps:

-1. Make red velvet cake mix in fluted individual tube pans.
+1. Make red velvet cake mix in individual fluted tube pans.

 2. Once cooled, pipe each cupcake with white icing in a zigzag pattern around an eyeball candy.